-API Management policies
+API Management policy reference

 - Limit call rate by subscription - Prevents API usage spikes by limiting call rate, on a per subscription basis.

 - Limit call rate by key - Prevents API usage spikes by limiting call rate, on a per key basis.

 - Restrict caller IPs - Filters (allows/denies) calls from specific IP addresses and/or address ranges.

 - Set usage quota by subscription - Allows you to enforce a renewable or lifetime call volume and/or bandwidth quota, on a per subscription basis.

 - Set usage quota by key - Allows you to enforce a renewable or lifetime call volume and/or bandwidth quota, on a per key basis.

 - Validate JWT - Enforces existence and validity of a JWT extracted from either a specified HTTP Header or a specified query parameter.